Beyond Trump's wall: U.S. Congress tackles border security

 On Dec.
 22, about a quarter of the U.S. government closed, leaving 800,000 federal workers without pay for the next five weeks.
 The shutdown was prompted by Trump’s demand that any shutdown-ending legislation contain $5.7 billion for his wall.

 Mexico long ago refused to pay for it.
 Trump now wants U.S. taxpayers to foot the bill for a project that some estimates have shown could cost more than $23 billion.
-He says it is needed to keep out undocumented immigrants and illegal drugs.
+He says it is needed to keep out illegal immigrants and drugs.

-Democrats broadly support more border security, but oppose the wall and stood firm against Trump’s demand that money for it be part of shutdown-ending legislation.
+Democrats broadly support more border security, but oppose the wall and stood firm against Trump’s demand that money for it be part of a bill to end the shutdown.
 Trump temporarily gave up that demand on Friday and agreed to the committee.

 Congress has until Feb.
 15 to pass a package to fund several federal agencies through Sept.
 30. That gives lawmakers little more than a week to settle their differences and leave time for both houses of Congress to debate and vote on any deal.

+Trump, in an unsuccessful attempt to secure wall funding and end the government shutdown earlier this month, had offered temporary protection from deportation for the immigrants brought to the United States illegally when they were children.

+A top House Democrat said on Tuesday he did not expect the issue to be part of the current negotiations.

-Trump has moved off his demand for a 2,000-mile (3,219 km) concrete barrier and now talks about either a wall or “physical barrier” on only some parts of the border.
+Trump has moved off his demand for a 2,000-mile (3,200-km) concrete barrier and now talks about either a wall or “physical barrier” on only some parts of the border.
 Democrats in the past have backed “fencing.”

-The Department of Homeland Security says 654 miles of pedestrian and vehicle barriers already exist.
+The Department of Homeland Security says 654 miles (1,050 km) of pedestrian and vehicle barriers already exist.

 Democrats repeatedly have voted for $1.3 billion in added border funds for this year.
-Late last year, Trump even signalled his willingness to go along with that figure before reversing course and insisting on $5.7 billion for his wall.
+Late last year, Trump even signaled his willingness to go along with that figure before reversing course and insisting on $5.7 billion for his wall.

 Wednesday’s committee meeting might be the only public session, with future sessions likely behind closed doors.